Training Outcomes Within Your Budget!

 l) Monitoring practices and IT assurance for senior and board management

-Domain 3 - Acquisition, Implementation, and Development of IS
+3) Domain 3 - Acquisition, Implementation, and Development of IS

 The third CISA Domains covers the aspects of acquisition, implementation, and development of IT systems.
 Candidates should be prepared to write about developing strategies, governing projects, testing methodologies, and managing releases.

 The activities to be done in this domain are all practical tasks.
 Therefore, applicants are expected to understand how to calculate the investments for the business case of information systems.
-The calculation must include subsequent acquisitions to assess whether the business case will fulfill its goals.
+The calculation must include subsequent acquisitions to assess whether the business case will fulfil its goals.

-Candidates need to know how to analyse the process of IT contract management and the selection of suppliers to ensure the satisfaction of the company's service needs.
+Candidates need to know how to analyse the process of IT Contract Management and the selection of suppliers to ensure the satisfaction of the company's service needs.
 Further tasks in the third domain involve the assessment of the company's organisational framework and project control.
 This assessment work must be done simultaneously while the organisation manages its risk and reviews its business steps to recognise if the project is going according to plan.

 Candidates are expected to be capable of evaluating controls of information systems during the time of development.
-Additionally, the testing segment of the compliance procedure must be performed with the company's standards and policies, among other needs.
+Additionally, the testing segment of the Compliance procedure must be performed with the company's standards and policies, among other needs.
 Candidates should be able to assess the readiness of the information systems for migration purposes.
 As a result, they will understand whether the project outcomes and deliverables of the organisation are being fulfilled.
 Finally, they need to determine the post-implementation reviews of the IT system to recognise if the project submissions are being satisfied.

 The third domain of the CISA contains the following subdomains: